Individual Voluntary Arrangements

 As was detailed above the IVA will be based on either monthly voluntary contributions, a lump sum or a combination of the two.
 Whichever type of IVA it is, money will be paid by you into the IVA fund which is managed by us as the Supervisor of your Voluntary Arrangement.
 It is the money in this fund that is used to pay the creditors.
 We will agree creditors claims, ensure that you are paying the correct amount and when sufficient funds have accrued will pay a dividend to creditors.

-At the end of the IVA period, which will usually be five years for a Voluntary Contribution IVA but could be a matter of weeks for a Lump Sum IVA, you are released from your outstanding debts which are written off and you are then debt free.
+At the end of the IVA period, which will usually be five years for a Voluntary Contribution IVA but could be a matter of weeks for a Lump Sum IVA, you are released from your outstanding debts which are written off.